yishayhaz/paca-paca/README.md

 # PACA-PACA.JSON

-The idea is very simple, you send and example of your data structre and you get back the exact same structre but with diffrend data
+The idea is very simple, you send and example of your data structure and you get back the exact same structure but with different data

-### Useage
+### Usage

 ```js
 let pacaPacaJson = await fetch('https://pacapaca-api.herokuapp.com', {